What is Commercial property?

 The Building Warrant of Fitness (BWOF) is legally required under the Building Act and is monitored by the local government.
 The BWOF has been implemented to ensure that the essential mechanical facilities within a building are maintained to a specific standard.
 Not all commercial property requires a BWOF.
 Commercial properties often need a BWOF if there are facilities such as a lift, an escalator, automatic doors, or a sprinkler system.
 If your property requires a BWOF, then you must display this in a public area of the premises.

-Find out for yourself how the award-winning professionals at Auckland Property Management can help you with your property.
-Give us a call today on: (09) 638 2500 Or, simply fill in the form below and one of our team will be in touch.
+Find out for yourself how we can help you with your property.
+Call us on: (09) 638 2500 Or, simply fill in the form below and one of our team will be in touch.